Engoo Blog Business & Work

 • You have a lot more experience and expertise than the company originally asked for.

-You may also want to tell the company that you understand why they made the offer (e.g. budgeting issues) and assure them that you want to be flexible.
+You may also want to tell the company that you understand why they made the offer (e.g., budgeting issues) and assure them that you want to be flexible.
 Here are some ways to do that:

-Bonus: Practice With a Tutor
+Bonus: Practice With an Engoo Tutor

-If you need help preparing for a job interview in any field, try practicing with a professional English tutor.
 At Engoo, our tutors have worked in a variety of industries, from graphic design and music to accounting and finance.
-Many also have experience preparing students for job interviews.
-So you'll definitely get the help you need.
+Many also have experience preparing students for job interviews, so take advantage of their expertise!
 Sign up here!